deburky/boosting-scorecards/README.md

 [Gradient boosting](https://en.wikipedia.org/wiki/Gradient_boosting), which lies at the 💚 of scorecard boosting, is an ML technique that builds a predictive model by combining the outputs of multiple "weak" models, typically decision trees, to create a strong predictive model.

 The algorithm works sequentially, with each new model focusing on correcting errors made by the previous ones.
-It minimizes a loss function by adding new models to the ensemble, and the final prediction is the weighted sum of the predictions from all models.
+It minimizes a loss function by adding new models to the ensemble, and the final prediction is the sum of the predictions from all models.

 One of the most known frameworks for gradient boosting with decision trees is [XGBoost](https://web.njit.edu/~usman/courses/cs675_fall16/BoostedTree.pdf).
 XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible, and portable.